Working from home

 - make regular necessities a little more active, for example, use the upstairs toilet as opposed to the one next door, do some simple exercises (squats, lunges, back movements) while you are waiting for the kettle to boil, etc

-Perhaps you have a pristine home office to work from or possibly, like me, the current lockdown has caught you out and you are fighting for space amidst the home-schooling and toys.
+You may have a pristine home office to work from or possibly, like me, lockdown has caught you out and you are fighting for space amidst the home-schooling and toys.
 If I step on one more piece of lego in bare feet… Your working environment is important – it needs to be comfortable and enable you to do a good job.

 - It is beneficial to have boundaries between home space and work space.
 That way it doesn’t feel like you are always at work and vice versa